-- 5 Complete Step 5 through Step 11 in Restoring data. - 6 When you start the renamed virtual machine and a dialog box is displayed that asks whether you copied the virtual machine or moved it, select the I_moved it option, and close the dialog box.
+- 5 Complete Step 5 through Step 11 in Restoring data. - NOTE: When you rename a virtual machine, the plug-in renames all disk and configuration files except the vmware.log files. - 6 When you start the renamed virtual machine and a dialog box is displayed that asks whether you copied the virtual machine or moved it, select the "I copied it" option, and close the dialog box.